Financial Psychologist | Certified Financial Therapist™ | Consultant

 My work is grounded in rigorous training, but it is also shaped by lived experience.

-I understand cultural pressure, migration, reinvention, and the quiet ways people learn to carry responsibility long before they have language for it.
+I understand cultural pressure, migration, reinvention, and the ways we learn to carry responsibility long before we have language for it.

 I understand how outward success can coexist with inner tension.
 I understand how people can look highly capable while still feeling deeply stuck.